tsenart/vegeta/README.md

 # Vegeta

-Vegeta is a versatile HTTP load testing tool built out of need to drill HTTP services with a relatively constant request rate.
+Vegeta is a versatile HTTP load testing tool built out of need to drill HTTP services with a constant request rate.

 ![Vegeta](https://dl.dropboxusercontent.com/u/83217940/vegeta.png)